gilion-tech/frontend-interview-case/README.md

 There's two components to the case, one is the server, which you shouldn't have to do anything with, and the other one is the client which is a [Vite](https://vitejs.dev/) project.
 The client is very bare-bones, by design, we leave it up to you how you want to build it.

-The server has two endpoints, `/ads-spend-data` and `/purchase-data`, which queries BigQuery and returns some data.
+The server has one endpoint, `/marketing-vs-new-customer-data`, which returns some data for you to use.

 Your assignment is to create React components that fetches the data and visualizes it in a performant, responsive, and preferably beautiful way.